HTTP Cache-Control Headers Explained

 Asset TypeRecommended DirectiveRationale

-HTML Documentsmax-age=0, must-revalidate, no-cacheEnsures navigation always checks for updated DOM structure and routing logic.
+HTML Documentsmax-age=0, must-revalidate, no-cacheNavigation always checks for updated DOM structure and routing logic.

-Hashed JS/CSSmax-age=31536000, public, immutableContent-hashed filenames guarantee uniqueness.
-Browsers skip validation entirely.
+Hashed JS/CSSmax-age=31536000, public, immutableContent-hashed filenames guarantee uniqueness; browsers skip validation.

-Unhashed Imagesmax-age=2592000, public30-day TTL balances freshness with CDN edge efficiency for media assets.
+Unhashed Imagesmax-age=2592000, public30-day TTL balances freshness with CDN edge efficiency for media.

-API JSONmax-age=300, private, no-transformShort TTL for dynamic data; private prevents shared caching of user-specific payloads.
+API JSONmax-age=300, private, no-transformShort TTL for dynamic data; private blocks shared caching of user payloads.

-When detailing versioned static asset strategies, align build-time hashing with Setting up immutable cache headers for hashed assets to prevent stale bundle delivery.
+When you align build-time hashing with the immutable flag, follow the dedicated walkthrough on setting up immutable cache headers for hashed assets to prevent stale bundle delivery.

 json